Skip to Content Skip to Footer

 Section 2.
 Terms of Office.
 The Secretary shall be elected for a one-year term, but shall be automatically nominated the following year for election as the Chairperson-Elect.
 The Chairperson-Elect shall serve for a three-year term: in the first year as Chairperson-Elect, in the second year as Chairperson, and in the third year as Immediate Past Chairperson.
 The at-large Directors and Treasurer shall be elected for three-year terms.
 These terms will be staggered so that at-large members will rotate off the Board and new at-large members will be elected each year.

-Section 3.
-Vacancies of Directors and Officers.
-In the event the Chairperson and Chairperson-Elect are unable to serve, the Secretary shall call a meeting of the Board of Directors to elect successors.
-Directors will be solicited in writing to submit nominations for the positions to the Secretary at least four weeks prior to the meeting.
+In the event the Chairperson is unable to serve, the Secretary shall call a meeting of the Board of Directors to elect a successor.
+Directors will be solicited in writing to submit nominations to the Secretary at least four weeks prior to the meeting.
 An election procedure appropriate to the number of nominations will be devised at the meeting.
 The position will be filled by a majority vote of those Directors present.

 Section 4.
 Board Meetings.
 The Board of Directors shall meet at least twice annually at such times and places as determined by the Board Chairperson.